 It’s important for wildlife to have water all year ’round, but it’s an even greater concern in the summer, especially here in Arizona.
 The intense heat increases the need for water, but it also makes it harder to find it.
 You can help by keeping a water source in your yard.
 One popular water source is the bird bath, which offers an outlet for birds to hydrate, bathe and stay cool.
 An even easier way to provide water is just filling up a shallow dish; this accommodates smaller creatures.
 Make sure you clean out and replace the water every few days to prevent mosquitoes from sticking around.

 While these tips are geared towards attracting birds, butterflies and other backyard wildlife you actually want to have in your backyard, we also have a ton of tips to help out with the kind of wildlife you don’t want to attract.
-Visit our website or one of our stores to find more advice about getting rid of unwanted pests.
+Visit one of our stores to find more advice about getting rid of unwanted pests.